BUILDING PROJECT BROCHURE – Page 1 (Front) and Page 2 (Back). Download Link Below.

 In September 2005 the Selkirk Fire District published the Selkirk Fire District 2010 Report.
 This report was created internally by several department members, with assistance from outside agencies.
 Using factual data, and months of information gathering, the committee brought forward recommendations on possible directions for the Selkirk Fire District to take so that it would be in a better position for the future.
 Some of those recommendations were followed, including the purchase of the parcel of land adjacent to the Selkirk Fire #2 firehouse, in Glenmont, between the firehouse, and the Town Squire Plaza.
 This land was purchased for future possible expansion of Station #2 in Glenmont.

 In late 2010 the Selkirk Fire District worked with the other Fire Districts, in the Town of Bethlehem, to begin the process of looking into ways that the five Fire Districts could do more together.
-They contracted with the Manitou group to help do an analysis of all of the departments, and help make recommendations on how their current operations could be improved and also obtain independent advice on ways to promote efficiency and maintains services in the future.
+They contracted with the Manitou group to help do an analysis of all of the departments, and help make recommendations on how their current operations could be improved and also obtain independent advice on ways to promote efficiency and maintain services in the future.
 After over a year of the departments working together, with Manitou, via the Bethlehem Fire Districts Collaborative Task Force, the Manitou Study was published.
 A public presentation, discussing the report, and its findings, was held on November 30th, 2011, at the Bethlehem High School Auditorium.
-The Selkirk Fire District has taken the findings discussed in the report to help make important decisions in its maintaining of District operations, such as the purchase of a new ladder truck (T40) in 2013, which was a demo model truck, and was less expensive than a custom ordered truck.
+The Selkirk Fire District has taken the findings discussed in the report to help make important decisions in its maintaining of District operations, such as the purchase of a new replacement ladder truck (T40) in 2013, which was a demo model truck, and was less expensive than a custom ordered truck.
 The Manitou study indicated that, based on various facts and criteria, that there should be an Aerial Truck at Station #2 in Glenmont, like there already was.
 Also in the report, on page 156-157, it talks about fire station locations within the town, and specifically the idea pf putting a new station in the area of Rt.
 9W & Maple Ave (Rt.
 396), and consolidating Station #1 and #3, due to their locations and conditions.
 The image below is from page 157.
 This was included to show that if a station was placed in this area that the Fire District would still be able to service the surrounding areas appropriately.
 Not that this would be the Fire District’s future plan, but it would be possible to have a fire station in this location and not affect our ability to provide the level of service our residents expect.
 This proposed location was also chosen due to the increased amount of building growth in the center of the District.

 Fire Station Location Map – Manitou Study